First Week of Spanish Class, French Class

 Furthermore, this makes your expectations very clear.
 A lot of people ask me, “How do you explain the rules in your class if you’re speaking all in the target language?”

 Any important rules, I add to my English handout.
 Honestly, I don’t go over any other rules because I’d rather spend this time teaching them Spanish.
 At this point, students should know how to act and behave in class.
 If a situation comes up, then I’ll address it (still in the target language) with modeling.

 Hope all of this information was helpful to you.
-Want ready-made lesson plans for the first week of school?
-These French first week of school lesson plans and Spanish first week of school lesson plans have everything you need so you can focus on what’s most important – getting to know your students.
+When you want ready-made lesson plans for the first week of school, these French first week of school lesson plans and Spanish first week of school lesson plans have everything you need so you can focus on what’s most important – getting to know your students.